satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T01_Hello_World_Using_Sandbox_with_Hive_and_Pig.md

-## Tutorial 1: Hello World - An Overview Using the Hortonworks Sandbox with HCatalog, Hive and Pig
+##Tutorial 1: Hello World - Using the Hortonworks Sandbox with Hive and Pig

-**This tutorial is from the [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
+**This tutorial is from the [Hortonworks Sandbox 2.0](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.**

 The tutorials are presented in sections as listed below.